Why Do Crowds Feel So Good?

 In a sports stadium, for example, most people feel slightly buzzed, even without consuming a drop of beer.
-Where does this feeling come from?
+Where does this buzz come from?

 Credit: Flickr, Ian Broyles.